peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal other,
         PeterO.Numbers.EContext ctx);

  Compares the values of this object and another object, imposing a total ordering on all possible values.
 In this method:

   * For objects with the same value, the one with the higher exponent has a greater "absolute value".

   * Negative zero is less than positive zero.

   * Quiet NaN has a higher "absolute value" than signaling NaN.
 If both objects are quiet NaN or both are signaling NaN, the one with the higher diagnostic information has a greater "absolute value".

   * NaN has a higher "absolute value" than infinity.

   * Infinity has a higher "absolute value" than any finite number.

   * Negative numbers are less than positive numbers.

    <b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision decimal number to compare with this one.

  * <i>ctx</i>: An arithmetic context.
-Flags will be set in this context only if `HasFlags`  and `IsSimplified`  of the context are true and only if an operand needed to be rounded before carrying out the operation.
+Flags will be set in this context only if  `HasFlags` HasFlags and  `IsSimplified` IsSimplified of the context are true and only if an operand needed to be rounded before carrying out the operation.
 Can be null.

 <b>Return Value:</b>